WE WANT CANCER BIOTHERAPEUTICS TO CHANGE THE FACE OF CANCER TREATMENT… AND WE AREN’T ALONE

 Adoptive cell therapy involves isolating immune cells, manipulating them in the lab to potently react to tumours, and infusing them back into patients.
 These immune cells can be taken from a patient’s tumour or their blood and can be programmed or stimulated in the lab in a variety of ways.
 These approaches have led to some unprecedented clinical responses in patients with advanced cancers.

 Antibodies are proteins made by the immune system and in the context of cancer therapy are used to do one of two things; antibodies can either target or recognize tumour cells, and can be used to specifically deliver toxins or alert the immune system to the presence of the tumour.
 Alternatively, antibodies are used to manipulate the immune response to tumours to heighten the ability of the immune response to combat the cancer.

-Immune checkpoint inhibitors are drugs that block the activation of specific immune checkpoint pathways.
+Immune checkpoint inhibitors are synthetic antibodies that act as drugs that block the activation of specific immune checkpoint pathways.
 These drugs allow the immune system to ‘take the brakes off,’ which allows the immune system to recognize and attack cancer cells.

 WHAT IS THE POTENTIAL OF IMMUNE BASED BIOTHERAPEUTICS FOR CANCER TREATMENT?